Thousands of workers were fired over vaccine mandates. For some, the fight goes on

 There's no doubt that COVID vaccines have saved lives.
 A recent study by the Commonwealth Fund found that widespread vaccination in the U.S. has had the cumulative effect of preventing 18 million additional hospitalizations and 3 million additional deaths.

-Still, a couple developments have made it harder to justify keeping unvaccinated workers off the job.
+Still, a couple of developments have made it harder to justify keeping unvaccinated workers off the job.

 Earlier this year, employers started adjusting their vaccine policies.

-United Airlines still requires employees to be vaccinated, but at the end of March, the airline brought back the couple of thousand unvaccinated workers who'd been put on leave without pay, citing declining case counts and hospitalizations.
+United Airlines still requires employees to be vaccinated, but at the end of March, the airline brought back the couple of thousand unvaccinated workers who had been put on leave without pay, citing declining case counts and hospitalizations.

 More recently, employers including Tyson Foods and Goldman Sachs dropped their vaccine mandates altogether.
 Congress voted to end the U.S. military's vaccine mandate as part of the National Defense Authorization Act.